ivanchikj/BPMNTransformations/Readme.md

 -4b  | -r4b
 -4c  | -r4c

-**Rules <!---insert appropriate rules--> accept an optional input parameter <!---explain what it does-->.
-It can be added to rules by adding an asterisk followed by the desired number.**
+*Some rules <!---insert appropriate rules--> accept an optional input parameter <!---explain what it does-->.
+It can be added to rules by adding an asterisk followed by the desired number.*

-#### Example inputs:
+### Example inputs:
 Some example inputs to get you started:

 ```